3 Major Ways Generative AI is Revolutionising the Business Analysis Field

 AI systems can unintentionally reinforce biases in the training data.
 For example, a company using AI to target certain segments for its marketing campaigns might prioritise younger, urban customers if their training data primarily consists of this demographic.

-As a result, this can result in overlooking the needs of other customer segments, biased algorithms, and lower conversion rates.
+This can result in overlooking the needs of other customer segments, biased algorithms, and lower conversion rates.
 To avoid this, organisations must ensure their AI models are trained on diverse data sets.

 Additionally, businesses - and the BAs within them - need to ensure that AI-driven decisions are transparent and there is accountability for any errors or unintended consequences.
 A lack of these can lead to mistrust and scepticism within the company.